Bannan Grants support research, course development, and working groups related to the yearly Bannan Institute theme.

 Applications must be submitted by June 30, 2015.

 The Ignatian Center for Jesuit Education invites proposals for up to one faculty research grant (up to $10,000) for a project which substantively explores the topic of Ignatian Leadership in a disciplinary or interdisciplinary way.
 Proposals must seek to advance the Ignatian Center’s vision of integrating faith, justice, and the intellectual life, and preference will be given to interdisciplinary research proposals that engage more than one department on-campus or more than one area within a discipline.
 At the culmination of the academic year, the grantee(s) will be expected to share their findings within a spring quarter Bannan Institute presentation and publish a summary of their findings in the Ignatian Center’s explore Journal.

-The Ignatian Center for Jesuit Education will award up to one course creation grant (up to $6,500) for a new course proposal that advances the 2014-2015 Bannan Institute theme in a significant way.
+The Ignatian Center for Jesuit Education will award up to one course creation grant (up to $6,500) for a new course proposal that advances the theme of Ignatian Leadership in a significant way.
 Preference will be given to proposals for courses that fully embrace the theme and courses that can be taught beyond the Institute year.